This degree program is intended for talented performers or composers wanting to study with highly-qualified artists, faculty and scholars.

 The smaller graduate cohort in our program is complemented by a larger group of master’s students in the music education program.
 You can view admission and degree requirements and course descriptions in the Graduate Catalog.

-Small classes taught by faculty recognized regionally for their musical talent give you a real opportunity to interact with your instructors and fellow classmates.
+Small classes taught by faculty recognized nationally for their musical talent give you a real opportunity to interact with your instructors and fellow classmates.

 From jazz festival concerts to faculty recitals, Towson University offers a host of opportunities to attend musical events and perform.
 Learn more about the department’s upcoming events.